 Pro tip: Use puns related to your niche.
 In the notifications below, you’ll notice that the copy is centered around bags, the product sold on the store.

 One way to write your reminder copy is to give your visitors a compliment about their choice while reminding them to complete their purchase.
 Reassuring and praising their choice is all the push they need to check out.

 Pro tip: Don’t compliment them in every reminder that you send.
 Just like a conversation, give them a compliment in one of your reminders.

 Want these notification ideas and more?

-We’ve created a notification packet with well-crafted abandoned cart reminders and twice as many ideas for your ACR, to make it easier for you to execute.
+We’ve created a notification packet with well-crafted abandoned cart reminders and twice as many ideas to retrieve your carts, to make it easier for you to execute this nifty feature